microsoftgraph/msgraph-sample-android/Lab.md

         //endregion
         ```

-1. Wire up the signin button to the authentication process:
+1. Wire up the signin and signout buttons to the authentication process:
     1. Replace the contents of the `onSignin()` method to the following code:

     ```java
     private void onSignin() {
       AuthenticationController authController = AuthenticationController.getInstance(this);
       authController.doAcquireToken(this, this);
+    }

+    private void onSignout() {
+      AuthenticationController authController = AuthenticationController.getInstance(this);
+      authController.signout();

+      setPanelVisibility(true, false, false);
     }
     ```